 Dogs can eat cooked celeriac.
 You want to feed it to your dog in small amounts because it is high in carbohydrate content and can cause gas.

-Leafy Greens – Leafy greens are just as healthy for dogs as for people.
+Leafy greens are just as healthy for dogs as for people.
 They are rich in vitamins A, C, and K, calcium, iron and potassium, leafy greens are also a good source of fiber.
 Some of the best ones for dogs are kale and spinach.
 It is okay for your dog to eat raw leafy greens, however, some leaves are known to contain toxins including oxalates.

 Pears are a great fruit snack because they’re high in copper, vitamins C and K, and fiber.
 You must remove the seeds and core before feeding pears to your dog.
 Like apples, the seeds contain cyanide.

 Potatoes are a good source of vitamins C and B6, potassium, manganese, and fiber.
 Dogs can eat cooked potatoes.
 Never feed your dog raw potatoes because they contain solanine, a compound that is toxic to dogs.
 Cooking reduces solanine levels.

 If your dog has had tummy issues is diarrhea, your vet or friends have probably recommended giving your dog pumpkin.
 Note pumpkin helps both diarrhea and constipation and likewise can cause both.
 You’ll want to feed it to your dog in moderation.

 Like potatoes, they are high carbohydrate, so moderation is key.
 You can add a small amount of sweet potatoes to your dog’s regular food or as an occasional treat.

 Winter Squash.
 Dogs can eat the cooked flesh of acorn, butternut, spaghetti, and pretty much all winter squash.
-You must remove the skin and the seeds because they are toxic to dogs.
-Do not feed your dog raw winter squash.
+It is a good idea to remove the skin and seeds because they can cause digestive tract blockage or issues.

 📌 Pin this to save and share 📌